theobald-software/helpcenter.theobald-software.github.io/includes/components/tables/where-clause-syntax.md

 !!! note
-	The WHERE clause doesn't need any line break (return key).
+	The WHERE clause does not need line breaks (return key).

 The following operations are supported in the WHERE clause: